 Morrison to one "reverse engineered" from the Watchmen.

 Alan Moore originally based the Watchmen on Charlton heroes, so Grant

 Morrison in turn modeled his new Earth-4 heroes on the Watchmen.
 Captain

 Adam resembles the Watchmen's Dr. Manhattan.

+This world has been mentioned again in the lead up to Multiversity, so hopefully ist's still Fawcett Earth.
 Described by Morrison as "Thunderworld," with the classic CC Beck style Shazam.
 Captain Marvel worked with Earth-0's Superman.